 Focus / Design Goal

-The focus of this exercise is to explore how mechanical systems can be designed to meet their functional requirements without compromising the aesthetics and spatial feeling of a proposed building design.
+The focus of this exercise is to explore how HVAC systems can be designed to meet their functional requirements without compromising the aesthetics and spatial feeling of a proposed building design.

 Download these two Revit models as the starting point for this exercise:

-This early version of the mechanical model includes:
+This early version of the mechanical model already includes:

 - Spaces and zones

-Model the supply ducts for an Air Transport HVAC system to deliver heating and cooling from the mechanical room to each of the spaces.
+Your task is to model the supply air ducts for an Air Transport HVAC system to deliver heating and cooling from the mechanical room to each of the spaces.

 - Start by exploring the space available for your ducts and thinking about the layout you will use for routing the ducts from the mechanical room to the supply diffusers in the spaces.
 Consider: